sischei/OSM_Lab/README.md

-# Introduction to parallel programming in economics and finance
+### Introduction to scientific and parallel programming in economics and finance

+**Prerequisites:** Students should have prior knowledge in a programming language (a low-leve language such as C++, C, Fortran would be beneficial, but is not required).
+Moreover, there should be interest in accessing parallel compute resources due to research projects that require non-trivial numerical methods.
+Students are encouraged to bring their own research projects to be discussed.

+### Purpose of the lecture

 Parallel computation has, next to theory and experiments, become in many fields a well-established and recognized third pillar of science within the last couple of years.
 The emerging computing power available to researchers nowadays reaches up to Petaflop/s, which is several million times faster than an average laptop.
 This allows for computer-aided discoveries that would otherwise be impossible.
 Also in modern quantitative economics and